saiintbrisson/saiintbrisson/README.md

 * Cloud: Mainly AWS and Red Hat products, but I'm interested in almost everything CNCF touches.
 * DevOps: Container runtimes in general, K8s and the HashiCorp stack (Nomad, Consul, Vault, etc).

-I also like event-driven systems and message queues (my favorties being Kafka and ZeroMQ).
+I also like event-driven systems and message queues (my favorites being Kafka and ZeroMQ).

 <!--Links-->